matloff/fasteR/README.md

 ## <a name="ifelse"> </a> Lesson 20:  If, Else, Ifelse

-If our Census data example above, it was stated that education codes 0-9 all corresponded to having no college education at all.
+In our Census data example above, it was stated that education codes 0-9 all corresponded to having no college education at all.
 For instance, 9 means high school graduate, while 6 means schooling through the 10th grade.
 (Of course, few if any programmers and engineers have